 Achimenes also known as ‘Hot Water Plants’, because it is thought that plunging the entire pot into hot water, (not boiling), promotes flowering.
 There are many varieties of Achimenes with flower colours ranging from white through to deepest red.
-Follow the advice and information below to ensure success
+Follow the advice and information below to ensure success.

-The Plant: 'Hot Water' plants have bright, vibrant flowers in midsummer on slender leafy stems.
-Fairly prostrate growth habit.
+Some Achimenes have upright growth habit, but most have fairly prostrate growth habit.
 (Not tall, but spreads horizontally).
 The Achimenes is dormant in the winter, so allow to dry off in Autumn and re-start in spring.